 If you use speaking or writing as a marketing strategy your content is ready and waiting.
-You can share ’how to tips’, advice, or new perspectives about a topic.
-Here is an example of one of my ‘how to’ videos about how to introduce yourself at events and mistakes to avoid.
+You can share ’ how-to tips’, advice, or new perspectives about a topic.

 Be sure to mention your website address at the beginning and/or end of your video (or show the url as text at the start and end).
-And make a clear call-to-action about your valuable giveaway (more about that here).
+And make a clear call-to-action about your valuable giveaway.

-- Webcam or Video Camera which can be a digital camera that takes video – that’s what I use.
-There are also really simple video cameras (like the Flip Camera) that are reasonably priced.
-Of course you can also use your smartphone.
+– Webcam or Video Camera which can be a digital camera that takes video – that’s what I use.
+Of course, you can also use your smartphone.

 – Tripod (if you don’t use your webcam).
 This can be a regular tripod or a mini version (very inexpensive) you can place on a table.